AdoptOpenJDK/adopt-openjdk-kiss-vagrant/README.md

 ```
    createBoxFromVagrantImage.sh - once a vagrant box is available this command can be used to create a package for portability of the box (by default uses a fixed name for the box)
    createTarGZipFromFolder.sh       - create a zip file from current folder to copy to another machine (exclude .git/*, sources/*, and Vagrant-* files and folders)
-   destoryCreatedBox.sh         - detroys and removed the fixed-name box from the vagrant repo
+   destroyCreatedBox.sh         - detroys and removes the fixed-name box from the vagrant repo
    loadboxFromBoxInFolder.sh    - when a portable box is available we can load it and add it to the vagrant repo with this script (by default expects to find the fixed-name box in the same folder), depends on the success of createBoxFromVagrantImage.sh
    sshIntoBoxInThisFolder.sh    - ssh into the fixed name box loaded previously, depends on the success of createBoxFromVagrantImage.sh
    shutdownBoxInThisFolder.sh   - shutdown the fixed name box loaded previously, depends on the success of createBoxFromVagrantImage.sh